enactordevopsassignment1/docker-oraclejava8-tomcat8-mysql5.7/README.md

 ## Connecting to the bundled MySQL server from outside the container

-The first time that you run the container, a new user `admin` with all privileges will be created in MySQL with a random password.
+The first time that you run the container, a new user `defaultUser` with all privileges will be created in MySQL with a default password.
 To get the password, check the logs of the container by running:

 ```shell